 Every plugin comes with a different toolset, so it's important to consider what you want from a directory plugin.
-Think about your site's needs and make sure that any plugin you pick fulfils your requirements.
+Think about your site's needs and make sure that any plugin you pick fulfills your requirements.
 There's no point using an advanced geolocation plugin if you're simply building a simple directory of your staff members; for real estate listings, though, map integration might be crucial.

 Here we'll run down some of the key features to consider when deciding which WordPress directory plugin is suitable for you.

-- Simple to mange - is it easy to add new listings and adjust old ones?
+- Simple to manage - is it easy to add new listings and adjust old ones?
 If you deal with a lot of entries then this process needs to be as streamlined as possible.

 - Frontend submission of listings - perhaps you want to create an independent local business directory and address book.
 You'll need some way for local business owners to submit their listings without going through the WordPress backend.